 A meditator engaged in such a task needs to spend all his or her time in actual practice - for one's own benefit as well for sharing of such gained benefits with all suffering beings.

 Where is the time for useless talk?
 Every moment is precious, not to be wasted.
 The only ones who waste time in talking are those who do not realize the seriousness of the task, and who do not work properly.
-The noble practice of truth-realisation is degraded to mere intellectual chatter.
+The noble practice of truth-realization is degraded to mere intellectual chatter.
 Liberation can only be gained by practice, never by discussion.

-That is why the Buddha burst forth in praise of the monk who was so resolutely practising the sure path of liberation.
+That is why the Buddha burst forth in praise of the monk who was so resolutely practicing the sure path of liberation.
 'Cross-legged, erect and determined, undergoing the fruition of his past actions, wracked by intense, piercing, gross bodily sensations, with sharpened awareness and the constant thorough understanding of impermanence (sati-sampajanna), making no new kammas, combing out old defilements as they arise, with nothing remaining of "I" and "mine".

 Notes: (All references VRI edition)